-Few Stephen King novels in recent history have reviewed quite as well as Duma Key.
-Not only were the preliminary appraisals heaped with honour, but the naysayers and flame throwers seemed to have battened on to this novel as though it were a life raft amid a sea of literary chaos.
+Few King novels in recent history have reviewed quite as well as Duma Key.
+Not only were the preliminary appraisals heaped with acclaim, but the usual naysayers and flame throwers seemed to have battened on to this novel as though it were a life raft amid a sea of literary chaos.
 There is some merit to all of this, of course.
-By and large, the reading public is not stupid.
-Quite the contrary, in fact.
-If the majority lean toward it favourably - then there is every chance the novel is favourable.
-I'm pleased to say this is certainly the case with Duma Key - although I do have some minor quibbles of my own.
+If a majority lean toward it favorably, then there is every chance the novel is favorable.

 Let's set the scene, shall we?
-Edgar Freemantle, big American boy in the construction business, is involved in a freak accident which tears off his right arm, and subsequently severs his marriage.
-After the suicidal thoughts and rage subsides, Edgar heads to the Florida Coast of Duma Key to heal himself of the physical and cerebral demons.
-In particular, he rents a sea-side dwelling named Salmon Pink (which he later nick-names Big Pink).
-It is here where he takes up the childhood passion of sketching and painting - talents that seem harmless to begin with but start to take root into something dangerous and malign.
+Edgar Freemantle, big boy in the construction business, is involved in a freak accident which tears off his right arm, and subsequently severs his marriage.
+After the suicidal thoughts and rage subside, Edgar heads to the Florida Coast of Duma Key to heal himself of the physical and cerebral demons.
+There he rents a sea-side dwelling named Salmon Pink (later nick-named Big Pink).
+In this environ he takes up the childhood passion of sketching and painting ... talents seemingly harmless to begin with soon take root into something dangerous and malign.

-A basic premise, but one which will suffice.
-Told in first person, King's prose in this novel simple and elegant; in a nutshell, its pure King, pure storytelling.
-I had the distinct feeling the first draft was composed in longhand.
-The syntax can be at times cumbersome - but I've yet to read a King novel yet that doesn't bloat to some extent.
-In a way, it's what makes his tomes worth the wait and money.
-One could almost say it's what makes them endearing.
+Told in first person, King's prose is simple and elegant; in a nutshell, its pure storytelling.
+While the syntax can be (at times) cumbersome, I've yet to read a King novel yet that doesn't bloat to some extent.
+In some ways, it's what makes his tomes worth the wait and money.
+One could (almost) say it's what makes them endearing.

 Upon moving to

-, Edgar strikes up a relationship with his neighbours: Jerome Wireman, an ageing Hispanic.
-And Elizabeth Westlake, Wireman's elderly charge who has developed Alzheimer's in her twilight years and has lived in Duma Key her entire life.
+, Edgar strikes up a relationship with his neighbors: Jerome Wireman, an ageing Hispanic.
+And Elizabeth Westlake, Wireman's elderly charge who has developed Alzheimer's in her twilight years.
 Inheriting her house (El Palacio) from a tycoon father, Elizabeth also owns Big Pink and a huge chunk of Duma estate.
-It's not long before Edgar starts painting, and with such a location, his inspirational tools never run dry.
+Soon, Edgar begins painting, and with such a location, his inspirational tools never run dry.
 Florida

-Now onto the supernatural happenings: As in the Dead Zone, King's protagonist develops extra-sensory powers.
-In this instance they're related to Art and seemingly caused by the phantom limb that keeps making an appearance.
-Without giving too much away regarding this, I'll say that some of his Art, aside from paintings of Duma itself, feature characters from his past and present life.
-His powers enable him to - change things.
-What irks me about this whole scenario is the same thing that occurs in The Dead Zone.
-For no apparent reason cataclysmic advents seem to surround the ordinary Jill's and Joes from his life.
-Something bad, exceptionally bad, besieges these individuals when no evidence at all gave us clues that this was apparent.
-Sure, advents occur to people all the time.
-But it all seems a little too convoluted; a little too convenient for my tastes.
-When Edgar charges himself with remedying the situation, you can probably guess what the results will be.
+Now onto the supernatural happenings: As in the The Dead Zone, King's protagonist develops extra-sensory prowess.
+In this instance, they're related to art, seemingly caused by Edgar's phantom limb.
+Without giving too much away regarding this, I'll say some of this art, aside from paintings of Duma itself, feature characters from his past and present life.
+His powers enable him to ... change things.
+One aspect that (irks) me with this premise are similarities to The Dead Zone.
+For no apparent reason, cataclysmic events seem to surround almost everybody.
+Something bad, exceptionally bad, besieges these individuals.
+Sure, a lot of people have skeletons.
+But it all feels a little too convoluted; too convenient.
+When Edgar charges himself with remedying these adversaries, you can probably guess the results.

-Journeying with Edgar as he finds his muse, the reader will be completely taken in.
-The sounds and sights of Duma Key, as well as Edgar's use of Art as medication, create a tapestry of emotion and feeling that is vintage King.
-I will never tire of his personal beliefs of the conundrum that is Art in all its incarnations.
-Whether it is writing, painting, or even music, King has his finger pressed firmly on the button articulating these acts of the mind.
-There are, however, perhaps too many mundane scenes in the novel before the action cranks up: the trails and trivialities of family; the slow process that sees Edgar find an audience for his work.
-In the build up to the ending, plot lines can become a little mystifying but my instinct told me this was nothing that a second reading couldn't cure.
+Journeying with Edgar as he finds his muse, a reader will be completely taken in.
+The sights and sounds of Duma Key, as well as Edgar's use of art as medication, create a tapestry of emotion and feeling that is vintage King.
+Personally, I never tire of the authors beliefs concerning art.
+Whether it's writing, painting, or even music, King has his finger pressed firmly on the button detailing these acts of the mind.
+Minor pitfalls: perhaps there are too many scenes before the action cranks up: the trivialities of family; the slow process that sees Edgar find an audience for his work.
+In the build up to the ending, plot lines can become somewhat mystifying, but instinct told me this was nothing a second reading couldn't cure.